ranelle-gomez/object-oriented-python-calculator/README.md

 ---

 ### Table of Contents
-You're sections headers will be used to reference location of destination.

 - [Description](#description)
 - [How To Use](#how-to-use)
 - [References](#references)
 - [License](#license)
 - [Author Info](#author-info)
 ---

 ## Description

-A simple object-oriented calculator class I built from scratch whose modular methods allow for black-box abstraction and brevity.
+A simple object-oriented calculator class I built from scratch whose modular methods allow for black-box abstraction and brevity; some methods even call each other.
 Upon starting the program, the user is given five options: 1) Add 2) Subtract 3) Multiply 4) Divide 5) Two-integer Exponentiate 6) Exit.

 #### The design process along with humbling and surprising discoveries

 Upon writing this program, I faced many unexpected obstacles.
-Namely, I had issues with the input of the methods, the the maximum-recursion-depth error, input-validation techniques.
+Namely, I had issues with the input of the methods, the the maximum-recursion-depth error, and input-validation techniques.
+To allow for a large numbers of input, I decided on using lists as input, where list comprehension would be used to designate each nth element for its specific role.
+With division, for instance, the 0th element is the dividend while the rest of the elements are the divisors.

-I originally implemented two versions of exponentiate in the calculator.py class: naively named fastExponentiate() and slowExponentiate().
-The former with a tail-recursive design and the latter with normal recursion given a base a case that returns the result variable once the base-case count is reached.
+I originally implemented two versions of exponentiate in the calculator.py class: naively named fastExponentiate() and slowExponentiate(), believing that python exhausts the advantages of closing stack frames.
+The former written with a tail-recursive design and the latter with normal recursion both with if cases that return the resultant variable once the base-case count is reached.
 I first tested the functions using python's built-in timer.
 Testing 3^n (where n is an integer), I found that for small n ranging below 1000, the tail-recursive functions was faster only by a hair.
 I then tried testing above 1000 to find a maximum-recursion-depth error.
 The override this, I added "import sys" along with " sys.setrecursionlimit(9999999)" at my own discretion, appreciating the risky nature of such a design choice.
 Surprisingly, I found that for large n, conventional recursion was always faster.
-I naively believed that the tail-recursive method would perform at constant space while the the the conventional-recursive method would perform linearly.
-Since python is dynamically-typedlanguage, it cannot take advantage of tail-call optimization, where there are n stack frames in conventional recursion over 1 stack frame in a tail-recursive function.
+I believed that the tail-recursive method would perform at constant space while the the the conventional-recursive method would perform linearly.
+Since python is dynamically-typed language, it cannot take advantage of tail-call optimizations, where there are n stack frames in conventional recursion versus one stack frame in a tail-recursive function.

 To ultimately gaugue an optimal function for exponentiation, I wrote a seperate class which exports the runtimes of the iterative, exponential, and tail-recursive designs into a .CSV file.
-The program calls all three functions calculating 1 millionth to the nth power, where n is a non-negative integer from 0 to 20,000.
-The tail-recursive version noticably perfomed the worst in terms of time and was the least reliable by crashing before n = 20,000.
-Iteration was by a hair slow than conventional recursion albeit the best performer and most reliable nonetheless (since no new stack frames are opened).
+The program calls all three functions calculating 1 million to the nth power, where n is a non-negative integer from 0 to 20,000.
+The tail-recursive version noticably perfomed the worst in terms of time (lower is better) and was the least reliable by crashing before n = 19,694.
+Iteration was by a hair slower than conventional recursion albeit the most consistent performer and most reliable nonetheless (since no new stack frames are opened).
 Thus, I chose iteration for my final design choice of two_integer_exponentiate(self, base, exponent).
 I included the file in the repository with the two recursive versions of exponentiation for reference.
 Be warned that by the nature of the tail-recursive design, it is not possible to enter negative integers.
+It's clear from the graph below that these all versions of the implementation run in quadratic time.

 For test cases, I used three nested for-loops ranging from -100 to 100 to test all the functions against python's built-in math operators.
 All tests passed.